Hforsman/Asset-Control-Tower/README.md

 perform feature normalization on the amount damage column.
 The normalized damage is stored in a separate column.

+All data manipulation queries are implemented in sqlalchemy to make the python code as database agnostic as possible.

 The database is a MySQL database running in a Docker container.
 The python script can be run both locally and in its own Docker.